 Ahead of the meetings, the Supervisory Board members always had sufficient time to extensively review the information and documents presented.
 In the course of the meetings, the information was discussed and examined in detail with the Management Board - where appropriate also often solely within the Supervisory Board without involving the Management Board - and each member of the Supervisory Board was able to contribute, and indeed contributed, their opinions.
-Collaboration with the Management Board purposeful action in all respects.
+Collaboration with the Management Board was characterised by responsible and purposeful action in all respects.